Salvador Videgain Gómez: Career

 He began to work as a professional singer in his native Málaga in the early 1860s.

 His family relocated often, as his father worked at different jobs along the coast.
-He later transferred to Cadiz, where he began acting in dramas.
+He later transferred to Cádiz, where he began acting in dramas.
 Flores y abrojos was the beginning in Gibraltar.
 1866 was a great year for him and his future wife.
 Its works from then on will stop being realized in the capitals of the south of Spain, especially of the cities of Andalusia.

 In the 1870s his famous titles included Abel y Cain, Tocar el violón, Un viaje de mil demonios, El ultimo figurin, Fausto, Dos leones, 4 sacristanes, El duende, El barberillo de Lavapiés, La catedral de Colonia, A los toros, Frasquito Barbales, El triste Chactas, Frasquito Barbales, El fantasma de la aldea, De Herodes a Pilatos and La salsa de aniceta among others.

 In the spring of 1880 came a tour of Portugal and Galicia, which would be the season of his consecration as a prestigious artist.
 This year Videgain played the lead role in the comedy Entre dos tíos.
 The title was a commercial failure, but was appreciated by critics.
 He later appeared in Entre dos platos, Preston y compañía and Música clásica, his most successful play of the decade.
 There were winners with I comici tronati, Meterse en Honduras and Musica del porvenir (1883), Enredos y compromisos, Los diablos del día (1884).
 At this point, Videgain and wife were receiving 60% of all profits in their company.
 Videgain and his wife Antonia, Vicente García Valero, José Talavera and others worked on the provocative work Los bandos de villafrita, inspired by newspaper articles about politics in Spain.
 He also appeared in the period comedy Ganar el pleito (1884) about a private eye and his partner who get mixed up with trouble.
 In 1885 he appeared in Mi pesadilla, Las grandes figuras political work of society in Spain with great triumph.
 Following were El barbián de la Persia and El domingo Gordo, by Chapí (1886), El estudiante de Alcála about Don Quijote, Venir por lana, List of company, and La velada de Benito all in 1887, and El año pasado por agua by Chueca and Valverde and Chateau Margaux in 1889.